Subcompact cardinals, type omission and ladder systems: Down to aleph2

-In order to prove the second theorem, we will modify Mitchell forcing in order to introduce at each inaccessible level a counterexample for the strong ladder system catching property, while still preserving the weaker tree property.
+In order to prove the Theorem \ref{thm: catching unbounded but not club}, we will modify Mitchell forcing in order to introduce at each inaccessible level a counterexample for the stronger property of ladder system catching at clubs, while still preserving the tree property.